 While drilling for oil in 1878, a well drilled by Michael and Obediah Haymaker erupted with natural gas from a depth of almost 1,400 feet.
 “Every piece of rigging went sky high, whirling around like so much paper caught in a gust of wind.
 But instead of oil, we had struck gas,” Michael Haymaker later recalled.

 Eighteen miles east of Pittsburgh, the out-of-control well in Murrysville, Pennsylvania, produced an estimated 34 million cubic feet of natural gas daily.
 It was considered the largest natural gas well ever drilled up to that time.

-November 3, 1900 – New York City hosts First American Auto Show
+November 3, 1900 – First U.S. Auto Show

-Manufacturers presented 160 different vehicles and conducted driving and maneuverability demonstrations on a 20-foot-wide wooden track that encircles the exhibits.
+America’s first gathering of the latest automotive technologies attracted thousands to New York City’s Madison Square Garden.
+Manufacturers presented 160 different vehicles and conducted driving and maneuverability demonstrations on a 20-foot-wide wooden track that encircled the exhibits.

-New Yorkers welcomed the new models as a way to reduce the 450,000 tons of manure and 15,000 horse carcasses that had to be removed from the streets every year.
+Almost 50,000 visitors paid 50 cents each to witness autos driving up a 200-foot ramp to test hill-climbing power.
+The most popular models proved to be electric, steam, and gasoline…in that order.
+New Yorkers welcomed the new models as a way to reduce the 450,000 tons of manure and 15,000 horse carcasses that had to be removed from city streets every year.